xbcsmith/epr-workshop/03-integration/02-dead-letter-queue.md

 ---

+**Duration:** ~60 minutes **Prerequisites:** Labs 01–04 complete; Redpanda running locally via Docker Compose; `rpk` CLI available; Python 3.10+ with `kafka-python` installed.

+---

 ## Key Takeaways

 - **DLQs prevent pipeline stalls** without silently dropping data.
 They are the difference between a resilient system and a fragile one.
 - **Always enrich DLQ messages with headers.** The original payload alone is not enough — you need the error context, retry count, timestamp, and consumer group to diagnose and fix problems efficiently.
-- **Commit offsets only after a message is either processed or DLQ'd.** Committing before routing to the DLQ risks losing the error record if the DLQ write fails.
+- **Commit offsets only after a message is either processed or DLQ'd.**
+  Committing before routing to the DLQ risks losing the error record if the DLQ write fails.
 - **Distinguish retryable from non-retryable errors.** Schema validation failures will never succeed on retry; network timeouts might.
 Model this explicitly in your error handler.
-- **DLQ retention should be longer than the source topic's retention.** Operators need time to investigate — treat the DLQ as a forensic store.
+- **DLQ retention should be longer than the source topic's retention.**
+  Operators need time to investigate — treat the DLQ as a forensic store.
 - **Build the reprocessor before you need it.** A DLQ with no reprocessing path is just a slightly-nicer way to lose messages.

 ---